Below you'll find answers to our most frequently asked questions. Didn't find an answer to your question? Email us at email@example.com.

 Remote teaching and learning utilizes a combination of tools like Zoom and WebEx video for class in "real time" while also having materials and assignments readily available digitally for students to complete on their own and post to Moodle.
 Faculty teaching remotely will still provide materials to students outside of these virtual spaces, for example via a PDF or Word document.

-Online teaching and learning has a specific pedagogy (or method), with courses carefully designed for that environment, which is why it's important to be clear about the distinctions between the two and where HCC is moving in response to this unprecedented time.
+Online teaching and learning uses instructional methods that are carefully designed for that environment, which is why it's important to be clear about the distinctions between the two and where HCC is moving in response to this unprecedented time.
 We are not redesigning courses to be an "online college."
 We are providing the flexibility necessary to enable our students to successfully complete the semester.
 HCC's transition to remote teaching and learning allows faculty and students used to in-person environments to modify their course experience in order to be effective at a distance.

 What resources are available?